vouillon/ocaml-android/README.md

 libraries should eventually be disabled, but at the moment, the `ocamlbuild` plugin of `oasis` requires them to be created.

-Many thanks to Keigo Imai for its OCaml 3.12 cross-compiler patches.
+Many thanks to Keigo Imai for his OCaml 3.12 cross-compiler patches.